GSA/search-gov-website/admin-center/dashboard/settings.md

 ## Site Handle

 You created your site handle when you originally added your site.
 Searchers can see your site handle in the browser's address bar.
 We recommend making this handle short and unique, such as *ssa*.
-If you'd like to edit your site handle, email us at <search@support.digitalgov.gov>.
+If you'd like to edit your site handle, email us at <search@gsa.gov>.

 **Note:** If you change the site handle on a live search site, you will lose any analytics that have been gathered.